 - The patient is unable to access alternative settings due to unreasonable distance [>30 miles] or other extenuating circumstances.

-Paroxysmal nocturnal hemoglobinuria (PNH) and atypical hemolytic uremic syndrome (aHUS) for twelve months.
+Paroxysmal nocturnal hemoglobinuria (PNH) and atypical hemolytic uremic syndrome (aHUS) reauthorizations will be provided for twelve months.
 Annual reauthorizations will require medical chart documentation that the patient has been seen within the past 12 months and that markers of disease (e.g., hemolysis) are improved by therapy.

-Generalized myasthenia gravis (gMG) will be for six months.
+Generalized myasthenia gravis (gMG) will reauthorizations will be provided for 12 months.
 Annual reauthorizations will require medical chart documentation that the patient has been seen within the past 12 months and that the MG-ADL score is reduced by 3 from baseline.

 Soliris is a complement inhibitor indicated for: